agelmore/agelmore.github.io/_posts/2015-5-17-Start-alignment.md

 ~~~~
 cd /mnt/EXT/Schloss-data/amanda/Fuso/pangenome/bwa/t0

-#sam to bam
+#sam to bam and pull out mapped genes
-samtools view -Sb all.t0.SRS013502.sam > all.t0.SRS013502.bam
+samtools view -Sb -F4 all.t0.SRS013502.sam > all.t0.SRS013502.F4.bam

 ~~~~

-ideas to use:
-coverageBed -abam all.t1.SRS013502.bam -b all.t1.fna
-concoct scripts - concoct basically does what I want to do.
-They map all the reads to the contigs and then generate a table with the coverage per contig. mothur - takes an group file and sequences and generates a shared file
+I think I'll write a python script that uses a dictionary like I used once in a script for Kathy (`/mnt/EXT/Schloss-data/amanda/OPFblast/Keggpathways.total.py').